metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

      - The client lacks the *Registration requests* privilege.
    * - ``400``
      - ``invalid_request``
-     - The body is not a JSON object, a required field is missing, ``username``, ``email``, or ``scope`` has the wrong type, ``email_confirmed`` is not a boolean, or the username or email cannot be used.
+     - Malformed request or username/email in use.
+This can be one of: the body is not a JSON object, a required field is missing, ``username``, ``email``, or ``scope`` has the wrong type, ``email_confirmed`` is not a boolean, or the username or email cannot be used.